Nutrition psychology: Anxiety

 According to the American Psychological Association anxiety is an emotion characterized by feelings of tension, worried thoughts, and physical behaviors.
 Anxiety disorders are the most common form of mental disorders.
 While there are a multitude of options available to treat anxiety disorders nutritional interventions are one avenue that has been shown to be useful.
 The scientific literature has demonstrated that antioxidant consumption, adequate protein, and higher levels of vitamin B-6 can help lessen symptoms of anxiety.
 Conversely, diets high in fat and refined sugars have been associated with increased levels of anxiety.

 ADHD

 Attention-deficit/hyperactivity disorder or ADHD is a neurodevelopment disorder that is characterized by trouble paying attention, difficulty controlling impulsive behaviors, and/or hyperactivity.
 Recent findings in the field of nutritional psychology have shown that nutritional interventions can help to manage symptoms of ADHD.
-These interventions include the supplementation of free fatty acids, vitamins, and minerals as well as an increased intake of fruits and vegetables.[16]
+A literature review found that the administration of micronutrients, fatty acids, or probiotics are not beneficial.
+However, the elimination of certain foods, tailored to the individuals intolerances, can help manage symptoms in children and adolescents.
 While intake of certain food items are beneficial for people with ADHD a high intake of refined sugars and saturated fat can worsen symptoms of ADHD.